thelfer/MFrontGallery/docs/papers/joss/paper.md

 Atomic Energy Commission (CEA), Électricité de France (EDF) and Framatome.

-TN acknowledges funding provided by the Federal Ministry for Education and Research (BMBF) under grant 03G0927B for the DigBen project and thanks Projektträger Jülich (PtJ) for support.
+TN acknowledges funding provided by the European Joint Programme on Radioactive Waste Management EURAD “European Partnership on Radioactive Waste Management” (Grant Agreement No 101166718), the Federal Ministry for Education and Research (BMBF) under grant 03G0927B for the DigBen project and thanks Projektträger Jülich (PtJ) for support.
 CBS acknowledges the German Federal Ministry for Economic Affairs and Energy and the Federal